AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

     - craft out clay, sand or rock in 1 units (OCD relief)

     - sand smelts at 1:5 ratio instead of 1:4

+- **StayLongerAnimalCorpse**: Disappears after 10 minutes instead of 5

+- **StayLongerPlayerBackpack**: Disappears after 5 hours isntead of 1

+- **StayLongerZombieLoot**: Disappears after 1 hour instead of 20 minutes

-- **TacticalRiflePlus**: removed 3 round burst, magazine size 36 instead of 30
+- **TacticalRiflePlus**: Removed 3 round burst, magazine size 36 instead of 30

+- **Tires2Wheels**: You make wheels with acid OR tires you find in the world.

 - **TraderAlwaysOpen**: 24/7 open traders...
 Maybe except BloodMoon?

+- **TraderSellsMoreBooks**: Per magazine, traders sell between 2 and 5 instead of 1 and 3.

+- **VehiclePerformance**: Vehicles are faster, better handling, climb mountains more easily, and gyro's can reverse better.

 - **VehicleStorageSizes**: 1 extra row of vehicle storages (Ex: Bicycle should have 2 rows)